survivejs/webpack-book/manuscript/02_webpack_compared.md

 * [JSPM](http://jspm.io/) pushes package management directly to the browser.
 It relies on [System.js](https://github.com/systemjs/systemjs), a dynamic module loader, and skips the bundling step altogether during development.
 You can generate a production bundle using it.
 Glen Maddern goes into good detail on his [video about JSPM](https://www.youtube.com/watch?t=33&v=iukBMY4apvI).
 * [pundle](https://www.npmjs.com/package/pundle) advertises itself as a next generation bundler and notes particularly its performance.
-* [rollup](https://www.npmjs.com/package/rollup) focuses particularly on bundling ES6 code.
+* [Rollup](https://www.npmjs.com/package/rollup) focuses particularly on bundling ES6 code.
 A feature known as *tree shaking* is one of its main attractions.
 It allows you to drop unused code based on usage.
 Tree shaking is supported by webpack 2 up to a point.
+You can use Rollup with webpack through [rollup-loader](https://www.npmjs.com/package/rollup-loader).
 * [AssetGraph](https://www.npmjs.com/package/assetgraph) takes an entirely different approach and builds on top of tried and true HTML semantics making it highly useful for tasks like [hyperlink analysis](https://www.npmjs.com/package/hyperlink) or [structural analysis](https://www.npmjs.com/package/assetviz).
 * [FuseBox](https://github.com/fuse-box/fuse-box) is a bundler focusing on speed.
 It uses a zero-configuration approach and aims to be usable out of the box.